ignl/HappyReaction/README.md

 mvn clean install
 ```
 ### Setup database
-Install postgresql
+Install postgresql<br/>
-Create database with name: happyreactiondb
+Create database with name: happyreactiondb<br/>
-Setup user with username/password: postgres/admin
+Setup user with username/password: postgres/admin<br/>
 ### Deploy
-Load project to your favorite IDE
+Load project to your favorite IDE<br/>
-Deploy it on apache tomcat and start it up.
+Deploy it on apache tomcat and start it up.<br/>
 ### Setup NPM watch
 Open command prompt, go to src/main/frontend and run 'npm run watch' if you want to have your javascript modifications reloaded (you might need to install npm on your machine separately)